Essay

 This is why I like Percepta’s “Can LLMs Be Computers?” as a starting point.

-It shifts the reader away from “language model as mysterious oracle” and toward “language model as a process that can execute structured work.”
+That framing shifts the reader away from “language model as mysterious oracle” and toward “language model as a process that can execute structured work.”

 That is the right first move.